-16. In the course of the Commission’s work, the documents listed below, dealing with substantive questions, were submitted and considered:
+14. In the course of the Commission’s work, the documents listed below, dealing with substantive questions, were submitted and considered:

-(a) Working papers submitted by the Non-Aligned Movement (A/CN.10/2023/WG.I/WP.1) and (A/CN.10/2023/WG.II/WP.1)
+(a) Working papers submitted by the Non-Aligned Movement (A/CN.10/2023/WG.I/WP.1) and (A/CN.10/2023/WG.II/WP.1);

 (b) …

-Chapter IV
+IV.
 Conclusions and recommendations

-17. At its 388th meeting, on 20 April, the Commission adopted ad referendum the reports of the Commission and its subsidiary bodies.
+15. At its 388th meeting, on 20 April, the Commission adopted, ad referendum, the reports of the Commission and its subsidiary bodies.
 The Commission agreed to submit the texts of the reports, which are reproduced below, to the General Assembly.

-18. At its 389th meeting, on 20 April, the Commission adopted, by consensus, the reports of the Commission and its subsidiary bodies, as orally revised, to be submitted to the General Assembly at its seventy-eighth session.
+16. At its 389th meeting, on 20 April, the Commission adopted, by consensus, the reports of the Commission and its subsidiary bodies, as orally revised, to be submitted to the General Assembly at its seventy-eighth session.
 The Commission expressed its appreciation to the Chair, the Bureau, the Chairs of the Working Groups and the Secretariat.

-19. The report of Working Group I read as follows:
+17. The report of Working Group I reads as follows:

 [To be inserted]

-20. The report of Working Group II read as follows:
+18. The report of Working Group II reads as follows:

 [To be inserted]

-22-06173 (E) 040522

-*2206173*